 FOR THE FILLING

-- In a large mixing bowl combine the oats, walnuts, cranberries or raisings, cinnamon, vanilla, salt, vegan butter, and 3 tbsp (45 ml) of water.
+- In a large mixing bowl combine the 1 cup rolled oats, 1 cup walnuts, ½ cup dried cranberries or raisins, 2 teaspoons cinnamon, 1 teaspoon vanilla, ⅛ teaspoon salt, 2 tablespoons vegan butter, and ⅓ cup of water.
 Use your hands to mix it together, pressing the butter into the oats until it becomes sticky.

-- Put the apples in a deep baking dish and pour one cup of water in the pan.
+- Put the apples in a deep baking dish and pour the remaining water in the pan.
 Liberally spoon the filling into the apples to the top and cover the pan with foil.

 - Bake for approximately one hour, or until fork tender.
 Serve warm and top with vanilla ice-cream if desired.